Voultapher/sort-research-rs/writeup/sort_safety/text.md

 ## Thanks

 Thank you Klaus Iglberger for providing detailed feedback and valuable suggestions on improving the readability of this writeup.
+Thank you Lumine for the detailed proofread.